wangzhenj321/GitHub-Manual/blog/git-clean.md

 If `clean.requireForce` is set to "true" (the default) in your configuration, one needs to specify `-f` otherwise nothing will actually happen.

-Again see the git-clean docs for more information.

 ### Options

-**-f**
-**--force**
+- `-d`

+Remove untracked directories in addition to untracked files.

+> **If an untracked directory is managed by a different Git repository, it is not removed by default.
+Use `-f` option twice if you really want to remove such a directory.**

+- `-f, --force`

-If the Git configuration variable clean.requireForce is not set to false, git clean will refuse to run unless given -f, -n or -i.
+If the Git configuration variable `clean.requireForce` is not set to false, `git clean` will refuse to run unless given `-f`, `-n` or `-i`.

-**-x**
+> **Git will refuse to delete directories with `.git` sub directory or file unless a second `-f` is given.**

+- `-n, --dry-run`

+Don’t actually remove anything, just show what would be done.

+- `-x`

-Don’t use the standard ignore rules read from .gitignore (per directory) and $GIT_DIR/info/exclude, but do still use the ignore rules given with -e options.
-This allows removing all untracked files, including build products.
-This can be used (possibly in conjunction with git reset) to create a pristine working directory to test a clean build.
+Don’t use the standard ignore rules read from .gitignore (per directory) and $GIT_DIR/info/exclude, but do still use the ignore rules given with -e options. **This allows removing all untracked files, including build products.** This can be used (possibly in conjunction with `git reset`) to create a pristine working directory to test a clean build.

-**-X**
+- `-X`

-Remove only files ignored by Git.
+Remove **only** files ignored by Git.
 This may be useful to rebuild everything from scratch, but keep manually created files.

-**-n**
-**--dry-run**

-Don’t actually remove anything, just show what would be done.

-**-d**

-Remove untracked directories in addition to untracked files.
-If an untracked directory is managed by a different Git repository, it is not removed by default.
-Use -f option twice if you really want to remove such a directory.

 ## References